Inside: A resource guide to keeping up with Spanish over the summer, for all ages. Plus, find summer Spanish classes for Elementary students!

 There are many good shows and YouTube channels in Spanish created specifically for learners.
 These are another amazing way to acquire Spanish quickly as you are getting the audio component.
 A few might be outdated, but are still worth watching!
 See the whole list or try these channels for Spanish learners:

 - Buena Gente

 5. Follow Social Media in Spanish

 It can also be fun and motivating to follow some popular accounts from native Spanish speakers.
-You can follow your favorite Spanish-speaking artists or celebrities, and even change your own settings to Spanish.
-These should be school-friendly and interesting to follow!
+You can follow your favorite Spanish-speaking artists or these should be school-friendly and interesting to follow:

 - @sipspanish (very comprehensible!)